pay-crypto001/api-docs/checkout-en.md

 4. Pls refresh the redirect_url page, and it will redirect to your store in few seconds.

+We set up the test transaction.
+Please provide us the test card?

+At the moment, the sandbox environment does not support test cards and only allows manual changes to the order status—either to success or failure.

+### integrate our SDK

+I'm new about SDKs then discuss about it with my IT guy.
+It looks other php or js we must create between cgi and payment api?

+Yes.
+Your IT guy integrate our SDK code that include payment api into your CGI program.
+Just refer to the SDK and modify the api credentials to your

+My IT guy tested sdk then error returned as

+code:　112008
+msg:　app key invalid

+He asks why.
+Please let me know.

+Please send me your code so that I can help you confirm it.
+Thanks. pls send us your program code (I guess you use PHP ).

 ### How to create API key?

 ![](./imgs/create-apikey.jpeg)